• Menu

 Christmas wafer

-Even though I’ve been in the USA for 28 years now, my family is still sending me a Christmas wafer every year.
+Even though I’ve been in the USA for 27 years now, my family is still sending me the Christmas wafers every year.
 The wafer is the same as the wafer used for communion.
 But for Christmas Eve it is called Oplatek.
 They are brought to every household, that welcomes them, by a priest or an official from the parish church, and they are saved for the Christmas eve meal.
 Before everyone sits down to eat, every person takes one wafer and walks from person to person present and wishes for a good future are exchanged.

 When I first brought this tradition to my in-law family, there were a lot of emotions related to it.
 It is really a different thing to with everyone around the table a generic Merry Christmas, and a different one to find words that pertain to each person specifically.
 It becomes a nice exercise of gratitude, compassion, and shared love.